Pablofr73/Chatbot/README.md

 # Chatbot

 This is a simple chatbot project created by @Pablofr73 and @ADPR2.
 The chatbot uses pre-defined phrases to respond to user input.
 It is written in Python and currently runs in the console, but we plan to add a graphical interface in the future.
+This project is in the testing phase and may be subject to errors.

 ## Getting started